Your practice finances

 If your patients rely on bulk billing, consider how you can continue to offer this and recuperate costs without losing eligibility for the bulk billing incentive.

 You can adapt your billing models to suit you and your patients.
-If you predominantly bulk bill some or all of your patients, consider directly charging them for a service (at least) once, which allows you to charge an additional annual ‘practice membership fee’ as part of that transaction.
+If you predominantly bulk bill some or all of your patients, consider directly charging them privately for a service (at least) once, which allows you to charge an additional annual ‘practice membership fee’ as part of that transaction.

 Practices that provide services eligible for a bulk billing incentive may be hesitant to charge patients an out-of-pocket cost because it means the practice forfeits the incentive payment.
 As a result, the practice would need to charge patients a higher out-of-pocket fee to make up for the loss of the incentive.
 However, an annual ‘practice membership fee’ may suit the GPs, the practice and their patients.